-^{} Annual Arithmetic mean for the measurements taken in a year, following the guidelines for frequency of sampling laid down in clause 2.
+- \ Annual Arithmetic mean for the measurements taken in a year, following the guidelines for frequency of sampling laid down in clause 2. - 24 hourly / 8 hourly values shall be met 92% of the time in a year.
+However, 8% of the time it may exceed but not on two consecutive days.